carla-ng/coding-challenges/frontendmentor/main-project/README.md

-# Collection of Componentes and Pages
+# Collection of Components and Pages
 This project contains different components and pages developed as solutions to the coding challenges from [Frontend Mentor](https://www.frontendmentor.io/).

 <br>